 Adopt a complex gesture system to aid communication skills

-3. Motor Dyspraxia - Motor Dyspraxia is a difficulty in planning, sequencing and then executing the correct movement to perform age appropriate skills in a smooth and coordinated manner at will or on command.
+Have difficulty with sequencing words, and sounds in words eg. “Pataka“ - Motor Dyspraxia - Motor Dyspraxia is a difficulty in planning, sequencing and then executing the correct movement to perform age appropriate skills in a smooth and coordinated manner at will or on command.

 Children with Motor Dyspraxia may have difficulty with: